 Based on Tara’s reading of the Arlington Sun Gazette and the Washingtonian, she had learned much about Arlington VA real estate.
 She already knew that Lyon Village had been voted Arlington’s hippest neighborhood.
 Being a frequent customer of the Clarendon Ballroom and Clarendon Grill, she was sold on it.
 However they just didn’t have time to go out looking at houses every other day, much less endure time consuming phone calls with a realtor.

 It was understood from the beginning that Tara would handle the real estate matters and just keep Andrew informed of what she found.
 In the notes section of her initial request for listing updates she noted that they only wanted listings from the 22201 and 22209 neighborhoods as they both commuted to DC on the orange line metro.
 Since it was already March, they were in a hurry to be moved by the summer so Tara requested her updates be every other day.
 With the first update she clicked on the “get more details” button for 3 houses and after receiving the full listings by email with the virtual tours she forwarded them to Andrew.
 After speaking that night she called me to say they wanted to see one of the home immediately.
-I explained that I just meet people at the property in this circumstance to save everybody time–including myself.
+I explained that I just meet people at the property after they’ve looked at the redink homes house and land packages and in this circumstance to save everybody time–including myself.
 I also mentioned she could have clicked on the “set up a showing” button instead of calling me if she preferred.

 The home on Bryan Street was listed at $689,000k.
 I explained to them the home was really worth $750,000 and that any contract would have to be that high to be competitive.
 It was a little hard for them to swallow since they didn’t really know me yet or my expertise in these matters.
 We submitted a contract the following evening for